andthum/hpc_submit_scripts/docs/source/doc_pages/dev_guide/code_guidelines_py.rst

 quality.
 They help you to focus on your actual task - the coding - without having to think about the code style.

-When writting Python code for this project, please
+When writing Python code for this project, please

     * Format your code with |Black| (automatically enforces Python code style guide :pep:`8`).